Medication Safety For Children

 What do I need to know about medication safety for children?

-- Read the medicine label: The label will list the correct amount to give and explain how to give it.
+- Read the medicine label.
+The label will list the correct amount to give and explain how to give it.
 The label will also list dangers to avoid.
-Ask your child's caregiver or a pharmacist to explain anything on the label you do not understand.
+Ask your child's healthcare provider or a pharmacist to explain anything on the label you do not understand.

-- Keep all medicine out of the reach of children: Put the medicine where children cannot see or get to it.
+- Keep all medicine out of the reach of children.
 Do not leave a child alone with any medicine.

-- Store medicine properly: Store medicine in a cool, dark, dry place if it does not need to be refrigerated.
-This will prevent the medicine from breaking down.
+- Store medicine properly.
+You may need to store medicine in a cool, dark, dry place.
+You may need to refrigerate it.
+Proper storage will prevent the medicine from breaking down.

-- Keep each medicine in the container it came in: Many medicines look alike.
+- Keep each medicine in the container it came in.
+Many medicines look alike.
 The containers can help you tell them apart.
-You will also have the label available when you need to give a dose of the medicine.
 A medicine bottle will also have a childproof cap.
 Always replace the cap after you give the medicine.

-- Give your child the medicine as directed by his caregiver: Do not split or crush pills unless directed.
-Ask your child's caregiver or a pharmacist for instructions if you do not know how to give the medicine.
+- Give your child medicine as directed by his healthcare provider.
+Do not split or crush pills unless directed.
+Ask for directions if you do not know how to give the medicine.
 If your child misses a dose, do not double the next dose.
 Ask how to make up the missed dose.

-- Make a list of your child's medicines: Include the amounts, and when and why he takes them.
-Tell your child's caregiver if your child is taking any vitamins, herbs, or other medicines.
+- Keep a list of your child's medicines.
+Include the amounts, and when and why he takes them.
+Tell your child's healthcare provider if your child is taking any vitamins, herbs, or other medicines.
 Ask if they could interact with any other medicine or food.

 How do I give the right amount of medicine to my child?

-- Check the label before you give a medicine: Do this every time to make sure it is the medicine you want to give.
+- Check the label each time before you give a medicine.
+Do this to make sure it is the correct medicine.

-- Know your child's weight: The correct dose of many medicines is based on the child's age and weight.
+- Know your child's weight.
+The correct dose of many medicines is based on the child's age and weight.
 The medicine label will have a chart that shows the amount of medicine to give.
-If more than 1 child gets the same medicine, give the amount that is right for each child.

-- Measure liquid medicine accurately: Use the measuring tool that came with the medicine.
+- Measure liquid medicine accurately.
+Use the measuring tool that came with the medicine.
 If it did not come with a tool, use one that is specially made to measure medicine.
 Examples are oral syringes and marked dosing spoons or cups.
 These tools can be found at a drugstore.
-Do not use a kitchen teaspoon or Tablespoon to measure your child's liquid medicine.
+Do not use a kitchen teaspoon or tablespoon to measure your child's liquid medicine.
 They are not accurate, so your child may get too much or too little of the medicine.
-Never give your child more than directed.

-- Do not give any medicine to a child younger than 2 years unless directed by a caregiver.
+- give any medicine to a child younger than 2 years unless directed by a healthcare provider.

-- Do not give your child another child's medicine or an adult medicine.
+- give your child another child's medicine or an adult medicine.

-- Do not hide medicine in food or crush pills unless your child's caregiver says it is okay.
+- hide medicine in food or crush pills unless your child's healthcare provider says it is okay.

-- Do not let your child think that medicine pills are candy.
+- let your child think that medicine pills are candy.

-- Do not give your child any medicine to get him to sleep.
+- give your child any medicine to get him to sleep.

-- Do not give your child vitamins or supplements that contain iron unless directed by a caregiver.
+- give your child vitamins or supplements that contain iron unless directed by a healthcare provider.
 Too much iron can be harmful to your child, especially if he is younger than 3 years.

-- Do not use medicine that appears to have been tampered with.
+- use medicine that appears to have been tampered with.

 What should I know about giving my child acetaminophen or ibuprofen?